Dari: Dialect continuum

 The dialects of Dari spoken in Northern, Central, and Eastern Afghanistan, for example in Kabul, Mazar, and Badakhshan, have distinct features compared to Iranian Persian.
-However, the dialect of Dari spoken in Western Afghanistan stands in between the Afghan and Iranian Persian.
+However, the dialect of Dari spoken in Western Afghanistan stands between the Afghan and Iranian Persian.
 For instance, the Herati dialect shares vocabulary and phonology with both Afghan and Iranian Persian.
 Likewise, the dialect of Persian in Eastern Iran, for instance in Mashhad, is quite similar to the Herati dialect of Afghanistan.

-Dialects of Dari Persian
+Dialects

-In a paper jointly published by Takhar University and the Ministry of Education in 2018, researchers studying varieties of Persian from Iran to Tajikistan, Identified 3 dialect groups (or macro dialects) present within Afghanistan.
+In a paper jointly published by Takhar University and the Ministry of Education in 2018, researchers studying varieties of Persian from Iran to Tajikistan identified 3 dialect groups (or macro dialects) present within Afghanistan.
 In an article about various languages spoken in Afghanistan, Encyclopaedia Iranica identified a nearly identical categorization but considered varieties spoken in the Sistan region to constitute a distinct group.

 Takhar and the MOE only discussed vocabulary differences between the dialect groups and did not extensively discuss phonological differences between these groups.
 However, there was a noticeable difference in the romanizations of the Western dialects and the South-Eastern dialects.
-Chiefly that the vowel diacritic "pesh" (Kasrah) was romanized with an "i" for South-Eastern dialects but as an "e" for western dialects.
-This is presumably due to a difference in quality, however the paper itself did not explain why the vowels were transliterated differently.
+Chiefly, the vowel diacritic "pesh" (kasra) was romanized with an "i" for South-Eastern dialects but as an "e" for Western dialects.
+This is presumably due to a difference in quality; however, the paper itself did not explain why the vowels were transliterated differently.

-Southeastern
+Southeastern/Kabuli

 The Southeastern group constitutes dialects spoken in and around Kabul, Parwan, Balkh, Baghlan, Samangan, Kunduz, Takhar, Badakhshan and others.
 A distinctive character of this group is its conservative nature compared to, for example, the Tehrani dialect.
-This can be seen in its Phonology (e.g. its preservation of "Majhul" vowels), Morhphonology and Syntax, and its Lexicon.
-A further distinction may be made between dialects in and near Kabul and dialects in and near Afghan Turkistan.
-With dialects near Kabul exhibiting some influences from languages in southern Afghanistan and South Asia and dialects in Afghan Turkistan exhibiting more influence from Tajik.
+This can be seen in its Phonology (e.g. its preservation of "Majhul" long vowels and "Ma'ruf" short vowels), Morphology and Syntax, and its Lexicon.
+A further distinction may be made between dialects in and near Kabul and dialects in and near Afghan Turkestan.
+With dialects near Kabul exhibiting some influences from languages in southern Afghanistan and the Indian subcontinent and dialects in Afghan Turkistan exhibiting more influence from Tajik.
 All Southeastern varieties exhibited some influence from Uzbek.
-Despite the Afghanistan Ministry of Education referring to this group as "Southeastern" some of the dialects included are in the north.
+Despite the Afghanistan Ministry of Education referring to this group as "Southeastern", some of the dialects included are in the north.

 As seen in many Hazaragi dialects, certain Eastern Dialects have developed a system of retroflex consonants under pressure from Pashto.
 They are not widespread, however.

 The Kabuli dialect has become the standard model of Dari Persian in Afghanistan, as has the Tehrani dialect in relation to the Persian in Iran.
 Since the 1940s, Radio Afghanistan has broadcast its Dari programs in Kabuli Dari, which ensured the homogenization between the Kabuli version of the language and other dialects of Dari Persian spoken throughout Afghanistan.
 Since 2003, the media, especially the private radio and television broadcasters, have carried out their Dari programs using the Kabuli variety.